createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-11-05
+🗓️ 2025-11-06
-💬 "All our talents increase in the using, and every faculty, both good and bad, strengthen by exercise." — Anne Brontë
+💬 "Follow effective action with quiet reflection.
+From the quiet reflection will come even more effective action." — Peter Drucker
 <!--END_SECTION:quote-->